Military Housing: Pros and Cons of Living On-Base

 • Never really get away from work: The service member may be surrounded by co-workers and superiors, even when they come home.
 For some people, this makes it difficult to feel relaxed on base.

-Have you lived in base housing?
-What did you enjoy or dislike?
+Comment below your on-base housing experience: What did you enjoy or dislike?

 About Post Author